johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 I installed iTunes `10.5.5` to no avail.
 No matter what I did, the iPhone wasn't showing up.

 After not using windows for \~5 years, digging through Device Manager and the Windows Services Manager were not gentle reintroductions.
-I threw in the towel
+I threw in the towel.

 ### `p0sixpwn` fork on MacOS 11